UPDATE (01.30.2022): Post revised to reflect v0.7.0 of the enhanced NYC subway.

 Shift core maintenance work to the overnight hours.

 This is the first step to making subway service more predictable.
-NYTIP proposes an overnight maintenance window from approximately 11:30 PM to 4:30 AM on weeknights; depending on the scope of work, this window could expand slightly from 11:00 PM to 5:00 AM.
+Under NYTIP, the overnight maintenance window would run from approximately 11:30 PM to 4:30 AM on weeknights.
+Depending on the scope of work, this window could expand slightly from 11:00 PM to 5:00 AM on some weeknights.
 To ensure a smooth transition, all peak-directional express services end no later than 10:00 PM under NYTIP.
-On weekend nights, the maintenance window could expand by up to two and a half hours (e.g. 10:00 PM to 6:00 AM).
+On weekend nights, the maintenance window could expand by up to three hours (e.g. 10:00 PM to 6:00 AM, or 11:00 PM to 7:00 AM).
 These windows would allow several hours of uninterrupted core maintenance work every night.
 The scope of this work is essentially FASTRACK on steroids, with multiple line segment closures.
-(FASTRACK is MTA’s accelerated maintenance program which closes a line segment to repair multiple elements at once – e.g. station components, signals, tracks, etc.)
+(FASTRACK is MTA’s accelerated overnight maintenance program.)

-On any given night, the service patterns resulting from segment closures should maximize connections both within the subway system and between subways and buses; the latter requires proper street management, which includes – but isn’t limited to – the following:
+On any given night, the service patterns resulting from subway segment closures should maximize connections both within the subway system and between subways and buses.
+The latter requires proper street management, which includes – but isn’t limited to – the following:

 - Busways and bus lanes, including makeshift bus lanes where necessary.